 In this article, we’ll explore why attic vent protection is vital, the consequences of neglecting it, and how to safeguard your home the right way.

-- Circulate air: Proper ventilation helps maintain a balanced temperature in the attic, keeping the temperature regulated and the same as the outside environment.
+Before diving into vent coverings, let us first understand why attic vents exist in the first place.
+Attic vents are designed to:- Circulate air: Proper ventilation helps maintain a balanced temperature in the attic, keeping the temperature regulated and the same as the outside environment.

 - Reduce moisture: In winter, warm air from inside your home rises and can create condensation in the attic.
 Ventilation helps prevent mold, mildew, and wood rot.